simontarzi/CDE_hands_on_lab/README.md

 The "username" variable is read at line 64 to create a dag_name variable which in turn will be used at line 67 to assign a unique DAG name when instantiating the DAG object.

-Finally, modify lines 60 and 61 to assign a start and end date that takes place in the future.

 >**⚠ Warning**
 >CDE requires a unique DAG name for each CDE Airflow Job or will otherwise return an error upon job creation.

->**⚠ Warning**
-> If you don't edit the start and end date, the CDE Airflow Job might fail.
-The Start Date parameter must reflect a date in the past while the End Date must be in the future.
-If you are getting two identical Airflow Job runs you have set both dates in the past.

 Upload the updated script to your CDE Files Resource.
 Then navigate back to the CDE Home Page and create a new CDE Job of type Airflow.